Plant: Competition

 Competition for shared resources reduces a plant's growth.
 Shared resources include sunlight, water and nutrients.
 Light is a critical resource because it is necessary for photosynthesis.
 Plants use their leaves to shade other plants from sunlight and grow quickly to maximize their own expose.
 Water too is essential for photosynthesis; roots compete to maximize water uptake from soil.
 Some plants have deep roots that are able to locate water stored deep underground, and others have shallower roots that are capable of extending longer distances to collect recent rainwater.

 Minerals are important for plant growth and development.
 Common nutrients competed for amongst plants include nitrogen, phosphorus, and potassium.

-Importance
+Importance to humans

 Food

 Human cultivation of plants is the core of agriculture, which in turn has played a key role in the history of world civilizations.
-Humans depend on plants for food, either directly or as feed in animal husbandry.
-Agriculture includes agronomy for arable crops, horticulture for vegetables and fruit, and forestry for timber.
+Humans depend on flowering plants for food, either directly or as feed in animal husbandry.
+More broadly, agriculture includes agronomy for arable crops, horticulture for vegetables and fruit, and forestry, including both flowering plants and conifers, for timber.
 About 7,000 species of plant have been used for food, though most of today's food is derived from only 30 species.
 The major staples include cereals such as rice and wheat, starchy roots and tubers such as cassava and potato, and legumes such as peas and beans.
 Vegetable oils such as olive oil and palm oil provide lipids, while fruit and vegetables contribute vitamins and minerals to the diet.
+Coffee, tea, and chocolate are major crops whose caffeine-containing products serve as mild stimulants.
 The study of plant uses by people is called economic botany or ethnobotany.